davvil/dotfiles/README.md

 ## Disclaimer

-This tool will overwrite you config file without any warning.
+This tool will overwrite you config files without any warning.
 Make sure you know what you are doing when invoking the `retrieve` command.
 As always, backups are your best friends.